Indirect magnetic signals mediated by a single surface band in Weyl semimetals: Results and Discussion

 Taking into account the above scenarios, the mechanism for generating the nonzero interaction can be summarized in two steps.
 Firstly, electrons should display a round trip between impurities.
 Secondly, a nontrivial phase factor $e^{i\vartheta}$ ($\vartheta\neq 0,\pi$) has to be accumulated after the round trip. $e^{i\vartheta}$ is defined as

 Here, we set $-\pi<\vartheta\leq\pi$. $\vartheta=\pi$ corresponds to the case of Eq.
 (9).
 The first condition can be easily met by the modified dispersions in Figs. 2(c-d).
 To confirm this point, one can check the amplitude of the Green's function.
-Here, we only plot the Green's function $g\left(\omega,\mathbf{R}\right)$ in Figs. 3(a) and 3(b), since it bears full responsibility for the open trajectory of the electrons [Eq.
-(8)] and $g\left(\omega,-\mathbf{R}\right)$ is always nonzero for arbitrary values of $\alpha$ or $v_0$.
-For comparison, the case of $\alpha=0,v_0=0$ is also plotted.
-As shown in Figs. 3(a) and 3(b), original vanished Green's function (red lines) is changed to be a finite one (black and blue lines) by either turning on the parameter $\alpha$ or the parameter $v_0$.
-Thus, nonzero $g\left(\omega,\mathbf{R}\right)$ together with $g\left(\omega,-\mathbf{R}\right)$ would provide electrons a round trip between impurities.
-For the case of $\alpha=1,v_0=0$, the nonzero $g\left(\omega,\mathbf{R}\right)$ is a result of the effect of the band edge (dashed lines in Fig. 2(c)), which acts like a wall and allows the electrons near the band edge to be backscattered [corresponding to $g\left(\omega,\mathbf{R}\right)\neq0$].
+Noting that $g(\omega,-\mathbf{R})$ is always nonzero for arbitrary values of $v_0$ (or for arbitrary limitations of $k_{x,\parallel}$).
+Thus, we only plot the Green's function $g(\omega,\mathbf{R})$, which bears full responsibility for the open trajectory of the electrons [Eq.
+(8)].
+For comparison, the case of $E(|k_x|<0,v_0=0)$ is also plotted.
+As shown in Figs. 3(a) and 3(b), original vanished Green's function (red lines) is changed to be a finite one (black and blue lines) by either changing the limitation of $|k_x|<k_0$ to $k_\parallel<k_0$ or turning on the parameter $v_0$.
+Thus, nonzero $g(\omega,\mathbf{R})$ together with $g(\omega,-\mathbf{R})$ would provide electrons a round trip between impurities.
+For $E(k_\parallel<k_0,v_0=0)$, the corresponding nonzero $g(\omega,\mathbf{R})$ is a result of the band-edge effect, i.e., the band edge (dashed line in Fig. 2(c)) acts like a wall and allows the electrons near the band edge to be backscattered.
 This explanation would be further verified by our analytical results in Sec.
-III-B. To understand the nonzero $g\left(\omega,\mathbf{R}\right)$ of $E_{sur}(\alpha=0,v_0=1)$, one can simply check the Fermi velocity.
-Due to the bending effect (Fig. 2(d)), the original negative Fermi velocity $v_{y}=\gamma$ can be changed to be a positive one $v_{y}=\gamma+2v_0k_y$ (if $k_y<-\gamma/2v_0$), which also allows the backscattering behavior for electrons.
+III-B. To understand the nonzero $g(\omega,\mathbf{R})$ of $E(|k_x|<k_0,v_0\neq0)$, one can simply check the Fermi velocity.
+Due to the bending effect (Fig. 2(d)) of the surface band, the original negative Fermi velocity $v_{y}=\gamma$ can be changed to be a positive one $v_{y}=\gamma+2v_0k_y$ (if $k_y<-\gamma/2v_0$), which also allows the backscattering behavior for electrons (i.e., nonzero $g(\omega,\mathbf{R})$ arises).
 To check whether the second condition is satisfied, we plot $\vartheta$ in Figs. 3(c) and 3(d).
-Obviously, almost all energies $\omega$ contribute nontrivial phases (i.e., $\vartheta\neq 0,\pi$) expect for the case of $E_{sur}\left(v_0\neq0,\alpha=0\right)$ with impurities placed in $x$ axis.
-This means that nonzero RKKY interaction can be realized by either of the above effects, which is further verified in the next subsection.
+Obviously, almost all energies $\omega$ would contribute nontrivial phases (i.e., $\vartheta\neq 0,\pi$) expect for the case of $E(|k_x|<k_0,v_0\neq0)$ with impurities placed in $x$ axis.
+This means that nonzero RKKY interaction can be realized by either of the above effects, which is further verified in the next subsections.

+In the following subsections, we only focus on the RKKY interaction with impurities placed in the $y$ axis since the slowly-decaying law occurs in this configuration.
+Compared to this configuration, the fast-decaying interaction with impurities in the $x$ axis is insignificant, and is shown in the Appendix II.